Where do babies come from? Why is the sky blue?

 Aussie farmers like Robert ‘Macka’ Mackenzie follow best practice guidelines designed to protect the welfare and wellbeing of animals.

-That includes the industry’s commitment to the ‘Five Domains of Animal Welfare’ - the internationally recognised standard for optimal animal health and welfare, which covers nutrition, environment, health, behaviour and mental state.
+That includes the fact that the provision of good animal wellbeing in the red meat industry is guided by the ‘Five Domains of Animal Welfare’ - the internationally recognised standard for optimal animal health and welfare, which covers nutrition, environment, health, behaviour and mental state.

 It recognises that providing positive experiences and meeting animals’ emotional needs is just as important as physical ones.